-While you’ll have to wear a lot of different hats as a small business owner, it’s important that you know where you own strengths and weaknesses are so that you can hire on the help you need to be successful.
-If you don’t have the time or know-how to take care of all the financials for your business, you’re going to be a lot better off if you hire on someone who will be able to handle this for you.
+While you’ll have to wear a lot of different hats as a small business owner, it’s important that you know where your own strengths and weaknesses are so that you can hire the help you need to be successful.
+If you don’t have the time or know-how to take care of all the financials for your business, you’re going to be a lot better off if you hire someone who will be able to handle this for you.
 Not only will you be able to rest easier knowing that you have a trusted financially-minded person to rely on, but hiring on someone as your CFO, accountant, or controller will help you keep your own focus on other aspects of your business that will actually make you money.

 Preventing Cybercrime and Fraud

-Another part your finances that you need to be careful with as a small business owner is what you have accessible via the Internet.
+Another part of your finances that you need to be careful with as a small business owner is what you have access via the Internet.
 Cybercrime and fraud can happen to almost any business that’s not being very careful, so it’s vital that you stay vigilant.
 According to Caron Beesley, a contributor to the U.S. Small Business Administration, some of the best ways you can protect your company online are to have a secure IT infrastructure, use strong password policies, and use just one computer for all your financial needs.
-By taking these measure, you should be able to feel confident in your prevention of online financial crimes against your organization.
+By taking these measures, you should be able to feel confident in your prevention of online financial crimes against your organization.

 Keeping Thieves At Bay

 When you own your own business, anything that hinders your ability to make money could be putting your entire financial structure at risk.
 Especially if you find yourself losing physical product without seeing any rise in profits, you might quickly find your company in hot water financially.
 If you’ve noticed this in your business, you might be having a problem with thieves, be it shoplifters or your employees taking advantage of you.
 To combat this, make sure you’re hiring employees that you can trust and monitoring both your employees and your customers or clients to help keep everyone honest in their dealings with you.